MEPritchard/EduPerformance/README.md

 # A high school has just finished a survey of its students.
-# They are hoping to learn about what potential environmental factors could be contributing to the success or struggles of their students.
+**They are hoping to learn about what potential environmental factors could be contributing to the success or struggles of their students.**
-# The overall goal is to identify actionable items that increase the success of all students.
+**The overall goal is to identify actionable items that increase the success of all students.**

-# Import Data From Github orginally from Kaggle.
+# Import Data From Github originally from Kaggle.
 https://www.kaggle.com/datasets/dillonmyrick/high-school-student-performance-and-demographics

 school - student's school (binary: "GP" - Gabriel Pereira or "MS" - Mousinho da Silveira)